Code-Institute-Submissions/conundrum/README.md

 ##### Index.html and base.html(header and footer)
 The manual test involved checking:
 - The maze icon redirects back the the index (home) page.
-- The "Home" navigation link redirects back to the index (home) page.
+- The "Home" navigation link redirects back to the index(home) page.
-- The "Leaderboard" navigation link redirects to the leaderboard (leaderboard.html) page.
+- The "Leaderboard" navigation link redirects to the leaderboard(leaderboard.html) page.
 - The username input field when submitted with no text, rerenders the index.html page and returns a string saying to enter a user name.
-- That entering a username and submitting redirects to the conundrum.html page.
+- That entering a username and submitting, redirects to the conundrum.html page.
 - Clicking the GitHub icon opens a new page to my GitHub repository.

 ##### conundrum.html
 The manual test involved checking:
 - The users file for incorrect answers is created.
 - The welcome message fades away after 2 seconds.
-- The rules button toggles the rules box as well as the close button only hiding the box.
+- The "rules" button toggles the rules box as well as the "close" button only hides the box.
 - Submitting an empty input field redirects to the same page and keeps any incorrect answers if there are any.
 - Entering a incorrect answer: deducts 1 point from the score, deduct 1 remaining guess and displays that answer in the "incorrect guesses" box.
-- Correct and incorrect answers, and skips are displayed in the questions container including the amount added or taken off.
+- Correct and incorrect answers, and skips have their scores displayed on redirection.
-- Entering an incorrect answer 10 times redirects to the next page as well as having a total of 10 points deducted plus another point because it is also a skip.
+- Entering an incorrect answer 10 times redirects to the next page.
+This results in a total of 9 points being deducted for the incorrect answers and 2 points deducted because a skip was initiated.
 - Answering correctly redirects to the next question, adds 10 points to the score, clears the incorrect answers and refreshes the remaining guesses.
 - All links work and redirect to the appropriate pages.
 - The different combination of correct answers, incorrect answers, skips all total the score up appropriately.

 ##### leaderboard.html
 The manual test involved checking:
 - The users file for incorrect answers is deleted.
-- If the users final score is the correct score, and if it is greater than the 10th position and message displays saying well done for making the leaderboard.
-If the score is less than the 10th position a message displays saying sorry you didn't make the leaderboard.
+- If the users final score is the score is greater than the 10th position on the leaderboard, a message displays saying well done for making the leaderboard.
+If the score is less than the 10th position, a message displays saying sorry you didn't make the leaderboard.
 - The leaderboard displays the top ten scores
 - If the user tries to go back to the last question, the page redirects to the index(home) page.
 - All links work and redirect to the appropriate pages.